Skip to main content

 Hidden Disabilities Sunflower Program

-Since June 30, 2021, CLT has participated in the Hidden Disabilities Sunflower Program.
-Passengers can request Sunflower-branded items that discreetly indicate they may need additional assistance or more time.
-Passengers with hidden disabilities such as autism, chronic pain, or anxiety appreciate the support and understanding offered through this initiative, which allows them to travel with greater confidence.
+Since June 2021, CLT has participated in the Hidden Disabilities Sunflower Program.
+Passengers can request free Sunflower-branded items (like a lanyard) to discreetly indicate they may need additional assistance, more time, or understanding due to a non-visible disability.

 For more information, visit the Sunflower Program page.

-If a passenger believes they have experienced discrimination, they may file a written complaint within 60 days of the incident to CLT Accessibility.
+If a passenger believes they have experienced discrimination related to their disability, they can file a written complaint within 60 days of the incident to CLT Accessibility.

 Learn more about the Airline Passengers with Disabilities Bill of Rights.